Qyt0109/5G-NR-Research/Chapters/Chapter3.md

    - This facilitates forward and backward compatibility, especially when NR and LTE share the same carrier

 3.3.1.5. **Physical Layer Processing**:
-   - Summarized in the left part of Figure 4
+   - Summarized in the left part of this section figure

 ### 3.3.2.
 Physical Uplink Shared Channel (PUSCH)